Decision API before software acts

 Open Source

-Full rules, policy sources, and server code on GitHub.
+Full reference rules, source links, and server code on GitHub.
 Verify everything.